Dale Kildee: Early life, education, and teaching career

 Kildee was born in Flint, Michigan on September 16, 1929 to Timothy and Norma (Ullmer) Kildee.
 He was the fourth of five children.
 In his senior year of high school, he won the American Legion Medal of Citizenship.
 In 1947, Kildee received his high school diploma from St. Mary's High School.

 He earned his B.A. from Sacred Heart Seminary in Detroit, Michigan in 1952.
 He earned a teacher's certificate from the University of Detroit in 1955.
 He did graduate work in history and political science at the University of Peshawar in Pakistan from 1958 to 1959 under a Rotary Foundation Fellowship.
 He earned an M.A. from the University of Michigan in 1961.
 He was a teacher at the University of Detroit Jesuit High School and Academy from 1954-56.
-Coming back in 1956 to Flint, Dale taught Latin until 1964.
+Coming back in 1956 to Flint, Kildee taught Latin until 1964.